jsr6720/jsr6720.github.io/_posts/2017-10-04-american-icon.md

 ## My Review 5/5

-Great book that pairs well with your choice of book about the great financial crisis of 2008 (Big Short).<br/><br/>Author wastes no time digging deep into the story of Ford and it's turnaround.
+Great book that pairs well with your choice of book about the great financial crisis of 2008 (Big Short).

+Author wastes no time digging deep into the story of Ford and it's turnaround.

 ### Date Read
 2017/10/04